-Lean Six Sigma Training - Green Belt Intensive
+Lean Six Sigma Training - Green Belt Certification

-Since our first Six Sigma training engagement in 1992, Edwel has helped over 25,000 professionals take their careers to the next level.
+Obtaining your Lean Six Sigma certification is a quick way to re-energize your career and create new opportunities for professional advancement.
+At the forefront of six sigma training since 1992, Edwel has helped over 25,000 professionals take their careers to the next level.

 - Five days of hands-on, small group classroom training